 How to manually calculate critical path in project management

-If you’re not using project management software, or you just want to double check things for yourself, here is how to calculate critical path in project management:
+If you’re not using project management software, or just want to double-check things for yourself, here is how to manually calculate the critical path in project management.

-- Identify all of your activities or tasks, their durations, and their relationships.
+- Identify all your activities or tasks and note their durations and relationships.

 - Build a schedule network diagram, which is a visual sequence of how your tasks interrelate.

-- Identify which path has the longest total duration.
-That is your critical path.
+- The path that has the longest total duration is your critical path.

 The benefits of calculating critical path in project management

-Once you identify the critical path of your project, it helps aid your decision making and ensure the success of your project because you can now quickly understand if a task delay will impact the overall project or not, and react accordingly.
-It allows you to prioritize activities on the critical path, and reschedule priorities not on the critical path in order to spread out resources.
+Once you identify your project’s critical path, you can quickly understand if a delay will impact the overall project and react accordingly.
+You can prioritize activities on the critical path and reschedule less essential tasks to spread out resources.